 Boston, MA 02215

-The Assistant Dean for Student Academic Affairs, located in the USS office, is responsible for all aspects of undergraduate student affairs including academic counseling, student registration issues, extracurricular activities, matters of student academic misconduct, and the coordination of student honors and awards.
+The Associate Dean of Enrollment & Student Affairs, located in Student Services, is responsible for all aspects of undergraduate student affairs including academic counseling, student registration issues, extracurricular activities, matters of student academic misconduct, and the coordination of student honors and awards.

-Members of the USS academic counseling staff are available to talk with students and faculty on a variety of topics, as described below.
+Members of the Student Services academic counseling staff are available to talk with students and faculty on a variety of topics, as described below.

-Undergraduate Student Services offers an orientation for all new students and can provide information on Metropolitan College scholarships and the academic support services offered by the Educational Resource Center (ERC).
-In addition, USS provides counseling on topics such as:
+Student Services offers an orientation for all new students and can provide information on Metropolitan College scholarships and the academic support services offered by the Educational Resource Center (ERC).
+In addition, the office provides counseling on topics such as:

 - Course selection and prerequisites